SO…the love of your life just put a ring on it. (Can I get a woot woot!)

 You and your partner can’t WAIT to take this next step in your relationship and spend the rest of your lives together.

 The main thing standing in your way now is that little thing called a “wedding.”

 Maybe you’re ECSTATIC and want to start planning like, yesterday.
 Or maybe you’re mildly overwhelmed.

 Honestly, wedding planning is never a walk in the park, and with the ongoing pandemic it has become especially difficult for couples.
 There’s more questions to consider when thinking about your wedding than ever before – and that can be overwhelming.

 But the pandemic shouldn’t take the wind out of your wedding planning sails.
 There is still so much to be excited about!

 The biggest thing you can do for yourselves at the beginning of the planning process is to identify your negotiables and non-negotiables.
 This will help you as you begin working on your guest list and crafting a budget.
-But most importantly, it will help you deal with curveballs that the pandemic (or life) throws your way.
+But most importantly, it will help you deal with curveballs that the pandemic, life, or the wedding planning process throws your way.

 With the right questions, and mindset, you and your partner can get a jump start on planning your wedding (despite the chaos of the pandemic).
 And you can actually feel confident about it!

 Here’s the questions you should review together first: